 I remember, of my coming uninformed and unprepared into the place of worship and of curiosity that I have named, only that I sat for half an hour on the edge of the base of one of the marble columns of the beautiful nave and enjoyed a perfect revel of - what shall I call it? - taste, intelligence, fancy, perceptive emotion?

 Read more of Henry James's account of his visit to this site in 1873 or read William Dean Howells' account of his visit to S. Maria Maggiore in 1908.

 Interior (2) with the entrances to Cappella Paolina (left) and Cappella Sistina (right); you may wish to see a 1909 watercolour by Yoshio Markino depicting the interior of the basilica

 At S. Maria Maggiore a sort of transept was created by building two side chapels which are accessed via large arches, which, although interrupting the decoration, do not greatly impact on the overall aspect of the main nave.

-Mosaics of the main nave (Vth century): the panels depict scenes from the life of Jacob; the central panel which depicted the Dream of Jacob
+Mosaics of the main nave (Vth century): panels depicting scenes from the life of Jacob; the central panel which depicted the Dream of Jacob

 was replaced in 1593 by a fresco which presumably is similar to the original mosaic; you may wish to see an enlargement of the acanthus scroll

 The original mosaic decoration of the nave was based on 42 small panels depicting scenes from the lives of Moses and Joshua (right side) and of Abraham and Jacob (left side).
 Some of these panels were destroyed by the opening made for these two chapels or were so deteriorated that they were replaced by frescoes.
 Viewing them requires good eyesight because their size is rather small and the scenes include many people.
 In essence they show an approach very different from that followed at Ravenna, e.g. in the mausoleum of Galla Placidia, in the same period.

 Mosaic of the arch (Vth century)

 (left) Ceiling with the coat of arms of Pope Alexander VI (you may wish to see a larger image); (right-above) 1750 restored "Cosmatesque" floor; the Roman numbers celebrating the restoration are rather unusual as M (1,000) and

 D (500) are replaced by a combination of C and I; (right-below) an original part of the floor